jonblatho/SwiftUTCMenuClock/README.md

 ## Installation
 Installing SwiftUTCMenuClock is super-easy *unless* you want it to run itself at login (see below).

-1. Download the latest release's **SwiftUTCMenuClock.app.zip** from the [releases page](https://github.com/jonblatho/SwiftUTCMenuClock/releases).
+1. Head to the [latest release](https://github.com/jonblatho/SwiftUTCMenuClock/releases/latest) and download **SwiftUTCMenuClock.app.zip**.
 2. Drag **SwiftUTCMenuClock.app** from wherever it downloaded to to your Applications window.
 3. Open it!